victorsgb/cellular-automata/README.md

 # 🇺🇲 English version

 Personal web page project developed with React.js and Next.js.
-It is a mini-game that addresses the concept of automata cells, inspired by the first step of  [this challenge by Sigma Geek](https://sigmageek.com/challenge/stone-automata-maze-challenge).
+It is a mini-game that addresses the concept of automata cells, inspired by the first step of  [this challenge of Sigma Geek in partnership with Stone](https://sigmageek.com/challenge/stone-automata-maze-challenge).

 [Project demonstration running on the web!](https://cellular-automata-beryl.vercel.app)